 Spatial Vision Age Disability Gender (including trans-gender) Race including Gypsy and Traveller Religion or Belief Sexual Orientation Other Groups Impact Positive Positive Positive Positive Positive Positive Positive Commentary Implementation of the spatial vision will have a positive impact on each of the different equality strands.
 For example, everyone will benefit from Gloucestershire being a cleaner, greener, healthier and safer place to live, work and visit.
 Similarly, everyone will benefit from increased opportunities for waste re-use, recycling and composting as well as the protection of local communities, key landscape and environmental assets and liable to flood.
+The focused change made to the vision will not have any negative impacts indeed the increased emphasis on meeting Gloucestershire's waste management needs is likely to have a positive impact across the different equality strands.
-Strategic Objective 1 Age Disability Gender (including trans-gender) Race including Gypsy and Traveller Religion or Belief Sexual Orientation Other Groups Impact Positive Positive Positive Positive Positive Positive Positive

-Commentary Strategic Objective 1 will have a positive impact across all equality strands.
+Strategic Objective 1 Age Disability Gender (including trans-gender) Race including Gypsy and Traveller Religion or Belief Sexual Orientation Other Groups Impact Positive Positive Positive Positive Positive Positive Positive Commentary Strategic Objective 1 will have a positive impact across all equality strands.
 For example raising awareness of waste issues amongst all Gloucestershire residents and reducing the amount of waste produced.
-These benefits will apply to all groups regardless of age, disability, gender etc. Strategic Objective 2 Age Disability Gender (including trans-gender) Race including Gypsy and Traveller Religion or Belief Sexual Orientation Other Groups Impact Positive Positive Positive Positive Positive Positive Positive Commentary Strategic Objective 2 will have a positive impact across all equality strands.
+These benefits will apply to all groups regardless of age, disability, gender etc. No focused changes have been proposed to Strategic Objective 1.
+Strategic Objective 2 Age Disability Gender (including trans-gender) Race including Gypsy and Traveller Religion or Belief Sexual Orientation Other Groups Impact Positive Positive Positive Positive Positive Positive Positive Commentary Strategic Objective 2 will have a positive impact across all equality strands.
 All groups will for example benefit from the re-use of waste and improved opportunities for recycling and composting.
+A minor focused change has been made to Strategic Objective 1 to clarify that the recycling aspiration of 70% is to be achieved by the year 2030.
+This has no specific implication in terms of equality impact.

 Strategic Objective 3 Age Disability Gender (including trans-gender) Race including Gypsy and Traveller Religion or Belief Sexual Orientation Other Groups Impact Positive Positive Positive Positive Positive Positive Positive Commentary Strategic Objective 3 will have a positive impact across all equality strands.
 All groups will benefit from the provision of additional waste recovery capacity and the environmental and financial benefits associated with the diversion of waste from landfill.
+No focused changes have been proposed to Strategic Objective 3.
 Strategic Objective 4 Age Disability Gender (including trans-gender) Race including Gypsy and Traveller Religion or Belief Sexual Orientation Other Groups Impact Positive Positive Positive Positive Positive Positive Positive Commentary Strategic Objective 4 will have a positive impact across all equality strands.
 All groups will for example enjoy the environmental and financial benefits of diverting waste from landfill.
+No focused changes have been proposed to Strategic Objective 4.

 Strategic Objective 5 Age Disability Gender (including trans-gender) Race including Gypsy and Traveller Religion or Belief Sexual Orientation Other Groups Impact Positive Positive Positive Positive Positive Positive Positive Commentary Strategic Objective 5 will have a positive impact across all equality strands.
 All groups will for example benefit from the protection of human health, the avoidance of flood risk areas and the promotion of high quality sustainable design.
+No focused changes have been proposed to Strategic Objective 5.